-- Your thermostat every now and then disconnects from Wi-Fi.
+- Your thermostat now and then disconnects from Wi-Fi.

-- Heating or cooling is short cycling, or repeatedly turning on and off in a short period of time.
+- Heating or cooling is short cycling, or repeatedly turning on and off in a short period.

-- The system fan is continuously on, won’t switch on or turns off and on repeatedly in a short period of time.
+- The system fan is continuously on, won’t switch on, or turns off and on repeatedly in a short period.

 You might worry something is suspect with your heating and cooling system, but if you just started using the Nest, it’s best to start with your thermostat first.
 This is especially pertinent if the weather is mild, and you haven’t been using your heat or air conditioning frequently.